mnordhaus/markusnordhaus.io/content/home/profexperience.md

 requirements engineering and architectural design of FirstSpirit based customer solutions.

-Having over eight years of experience with e-Spirit's FirstSpirit Digital Experience Plattform, he is also the most senior expert for North America in that field.
+Having over eight years of experience with e-Spirit's FirstSpirit Digital Experience Plattform, he is also the most senior expert in North America in that field.